for the Journal of Music

 2. To give the reader an informed perspective on the concert, album or book.

 The reviewer is therefore part reporter and part critic.
 If a writer can document or report upon a new work or performance in a detailed way, they are then well positioned to provide an informed perspective on it.
 The popular image of a music review as all opinion is not how we look at it.
-Creating a clear public record of the music is the first step, and your opinion comes after.
+Creating a clear and engaging record of the music is the first step, and your opinion comes after.

 When it comes to writing the review, we have found that similar issues tend to crop up in the editorial process so we have tried to formulate some of our thoughts below.
 These points are an approximate formula for approaching the writing of a review.